A Digital Nomad’s Guide to Berlin

 Other options include the Co-Up coworking space in Kreuzberg that hosts almost daily tech meetups in the evening, or the quieter Launch/co in Friedrichshain, famous for the first coworking space in Europe to accept Bitcoins.

-Berlin is a vast playground from the chic neighborhoods to the more gritty, urban sectors to more sleepy suburbs.
+War history aside, Berlin nowadays is a vast playground from the chic neighborhoods to the more gritty, urban sectors to more sleepy suburbs.
 There’re lots of places to explore, here are some of my personal recommendations for the best things to do in Berlin for digital nomads.

 Teufelsberg